 Is your business growing?
 Are you trying to scale globally?

 If your orders are increasing, or you are attempting to reach global markets, you need an infrastructure that can handle increased activity.
 Acquiring additional warehouse space, hiring warehouse staff, and setting up a warehouse management system is a big investment in time and money—neither of which are in great supply for a small but growing company.
 Established fulfillment providers already have the infrastructure you need, and they’ve got experience using it to process and ship orders efficiently.

 Do you have the expertise to ship internationally?

 When shipping internationally, packages have to be properly declared for customs clearance.
-Sometimes this can get a little complicated, and if the documents aren’t properly prepared, it can cause problems when the package arrives at customs in the destination country.
-The package might be delayed, or in some cases not delivered at all.
-Fulfillment providers deal with international shipments all the time, and understand what various countries require for customs clearance.
-In addition, they can often provide you with discounted shipping rates since they ship in bulk and can negotiate lower rates with carriers.
+This can be complicated, and if the documents aren’t properly prepared, it can cause problems when the package arrives in the destination country.
+Fulfillment providers deal with international shipments all the time, and understand what various countries require for customs clearance (for example, India requires a KYC document and sometimes road permits).